Voldakk/IMT2531-Graphics-Programming-Exam/README.md

 #### Day/night & season cycle and region settings
 ![Image of the settings in the scene editor](https://i.imgur.com/gfJYtp3.jpg)

+Per region settings:
+* Range summer/winter: The min and max height for the region in the summer and winter, between 0 and 1
+* Diffuse texture: The texture
+* Color summer/winter: Texture tint in the summer/winter
+* Texture tiling: The amount of times the texture is tiled across the entire terrain
+* Tree name: The name of the tree object to use for trees in this region.
+* Tree dencity: The chance to spawn a tree per world unit.
 ## Task 2 - Glider
 ![Image of the glider in the scene editor](https://i.imgur.com/2GMIQGI.png)

+* Pitch, roll and yaw controlls.
+* Moving parts: joystick, throttle, propeller, alierons and tail fin.
+* Cockpit, tail, wing and chase camera

 ## Controls